-10. William Shakespeare, one of many shareholders, owned 12.5% of the Globe Theatre when he was a young writer.
+10. William Shakespeare, one of many shareholders, owned 12.5% of the Globe Theatre as a young writer.

-11. In 2002, Yoko Ono paid 150,000 euro to have the lyrics to “Imagine” displayed in Piccadilly Circus for two months: ‘Imagine all the people living life in peace.’
+11. In 2002, Yoko Ono paid 150,000 euros to have the lyrics to “Imagine” displayed in Piccadilly Circus for two months: ‘Imagine all the people living life in peace.’

 12. Buckingham Palace, home of the monarch of the United Kingdom, has its own zip code (postcode).

-14. Big Ben is the bell, not the clock or the tower of the Palace of Westminster.
+14. Big Ben is the nickname for the Great Bell, not the clock or the tower of the Palace of Westminster.

 Do you know any other interesting facts about London?